-- 1) Equipment used to establish whether bobsleigh equipment complies with the Rules must be used in a professional manner and according to the manufacturer's instructions. - 2) The systematic and non-systematic errors of the testing equipment used for testing bobsleigh materials must be known to the Material Controller. - Systematic and non-systematic errors of the measuring equipment used must be considered when testing bobsleigh materials.
-Tolerances of testing equipment should be discounted to the advantage of the teams or athletes. - 4) In case of in situ-testing measurements indicating a violation of the rules that could result in disqualification, the measuring process must be repeated under controlled conditions.
+- 1) Equipment used to establish whether bobsleigh equipment complies with the Rules must be used in a professional manner and according to the manufacturer's instructions. - 2) The systematic and non-systematic errors of the testing equipment used for testing bobsleigh materials must be known to the Material Controller. - 3) Systematic and non-systematic errors of the measuring equipment used must be considered when testing bobsleigh materials.
+Tolerances of testing equipment should be discounted to the advantage of the teams or athletes.